-Cannae (NYSE: CNNE) is a diversified holding company which boasts a strong track record of investing in a diverse range of assets.
-Cannae holds majority and minority equity investment stakes in a number of entities, including Ceridian, ABRH, LLC, 99 Restaurants Holdings, LLC and Coding Solutions Topco, Inc. Principals at Cannae and its predecessors have successfully acquired over 100 companies with aggregate consideration in excess of \$30 billion for FNF, Cannae and related companies over the last 20 years.
+Cannae (NYSE: CNNE) is a diversified holding company with over \$1.3 billion in net asset book value as of December 31, 2019 and boasts a strong track record of investing in a diverse range of assets.
+Cannae holds majority and minority equity investment stakes in a number of entities, including Ceridian, ABRH, LLC, 99 Restaurants Holdings, LLC and Coding Solutions Topco, Inc. Principals at

+Cannae have successfully acquired over 100 companies with aggregate consideration in excess of \$30 billion for FNF, Cannae and related companies over the last 20 years.